Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-The Urgent Decisions committee of Haringey Council was scheduled to consider a new contract award for Microsoft Enterprise Subscription Agreements.
-This was deemed an urgent matter due to the impending expiry of the current contract and the need to ensure continuity of essential council services.
+Councillor Dana Carlin, Cabinet Member for Finance and Corporate Services, approved a new contract for the Council's Microsoft Enterprise Subscription Agreement.
+This decision was made under urgent procedures due to the impending expiry of the current agreement and the need to ensure continuity of service.

 Microsoft Enterprise Subscription Agreement - New Contract Award